Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Vorazun's level 7 perk Veil of Shadows would apply inconsistently.
 - Fixed an issue where Dark Templar's/Shadow Guard's Shadow Fury had no range indicator.
 - Added visual effect to Dark Pylon's Recall ability.
+- Fixed an issue where Dark Archons would try to path around Force Fields they could shatter.

 yeah.